hehao98/MigrationHelper/evaluation/README.md

 All those process steps might generate wrong rules.
 To make things worse, it's very hard to manually validate whether a rule is really a migration rule without a Java expert in that domain.
 Therefore, we take a very conservative approach.
-For each possible ground truth rules above, we analyze the number of possible occurrences in the data, and find its relavant commits.
+For each possible ground truth rules above, we analyze the number of possible occurrences in the data, and find its relavant commits (209356 commits).
 Then, we design a set of heuristics to find commits that states their migration in the commit message, and manually validate the results.
+The heuristics are designed from a manual inspection of 6000 stratifid samples in which we discover that only xxx samples states explicitly it is doing migration in the commit message.
 For all the rules, only those that we can find at least one real migration will be kept as evaluation set?(Or we still keep the old rules with a lower confidence)

+During the manual inspection, we also have the following observations:
+1. Most commits that modifies `pom.xml` may not include all the necessary code changes, e.g. "cleanup pom" commits.
+Therefore, it's questionable to find code changes from the `pom.xml` modifying commit only.
+2. Many projects have extremely large commits that is very hard to determine what has been done from this commit.
+3. Some migrations only concerns configuration file changes, e.g. many logging migrations

 See `depseq.ipynb`.